Skip to content

 The Model Manager tab in the UI provides a few ways to install models, including using your already-downloaded models.
 You'll see a popup directing you there on first startup.
 For more information, see the model install docs.

-Missing models after updating to v4#
+Missing models after updating from v3#

 You can use the Scan Folder tab in the Model Manager UI to fix this.
 The models will either be in the old, now-unused autoimport folder, or your models folder.